 And finally, many of the above racetams are only available in certain countries like the USA as a nootropic that you can easily buy online.
 Many are sold as prescription drugs in countries around the world.
 Check your local regulations to see if they are available in your country.

-Most of the racetams featured in this post are available at Hard Rhino based in Pheonix, AZ.
+Most of the racetams featured in this post are available at HR Supplements based in Pheonix, AZ.
 The company has a comprehensive testing program, their racetams are pure, and they work.
 I’ve tried them and recommend them.
 (I get a small commission if you buy using the link above).

 [i] Stoll L., Schubert T., Müller W.E.
 “Age-related deficits of central muscarinic cholinergic receptor function in the mouse: partial restoration by chronic piracetam treatment.”
 Neurobiology of Aging.
 1992 Jan-Feb;13(1):39-44. (source)

 [ii] Takashina K., Bessho T., Mori R., Eguchi J., Saito K. “MKC-231, a choline uptake enhancer: (2) Effect on synthesis and release of acetylcholine in AF64A-treated rats.”
 Journal of Neural Transmission (Vienna).
 2008 Jul;115(7):1027-35. (source)